nicoddemus/ezored/docs/GET-STARTED.md

 ### Installing

-Install EzoRed typing in your terminal:
+Install ezored typing in your terminal:

 ```
 pip install ezored